danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

    Using MySQL Workbench, connect to your database with *db_user*.

-   When registering the server, make sure you set the database where you granted permission in the previous tasks in the **Maintenance Database** field
+   When registering the server, make sure you set the default schema to the database where the use has pemissions: *testdb*

    ![](Media/image0207.png)